Last Updated on May 21, 2021 by Michael Joseph

 First of all, here are some of the upsides.

-1) Coconut Flour Has a Good Nutrition Profile
+1) Coconut Flour Has a Good Nutritional Profile

-Regular wheat flour goes through a refining process that removes most of its nutritional value.
+Regular all-purpose wheat flour goes through a refining process that removes most of its nutritional value.

 However, coconut flour is pure coconut meat ground into flour, and it is reasonably nutrient-dense.